 June climbs a tree while playing with her brother James in Rochester.
 June, who has been diagnosed with ADHD, is allowed multiple play breaks a day now.
 "It only makes me make more noise and make more trouble inside if I can't get outside," June said.

-June gets excited as she learns about the properties of light with her dad Brandon on Thursday, October 8, 2020, in Rochester.
-The parents found mainstream classrooms werent a good fit for the kids.
-James is on the Autism Spectrum and has ADHD, and June is twice exceptional, a gifted student with ADHD.
+June gets excited as she learns about the properties of light with her dad Brandon in Rochester.
+The parents found mainstream classrooms weren't a good fit for the kids.
+James is on the Autism Spectrum and has ADHD, and June is twice-exceptional, a gifted student with ADHD.

-James, 11, takes a break from the outdoors to complete some math problems on Saturday, October 3, 2020, in Rochester.
-Its typical of the family to do some school work on the weekends, with certain exceptions.
+James, 11, takes a break from the outdoors to complete some math problems in Rochester.
+It's typical of the family to do some school work on the weekends, with certain exceptions.

-James gets a closer look as his mom Kristin tries to create a bubble filled with dry ice on Thursday, October 8, 2020, outside their home in Rochester.
+James gets a closer look as his mom Kristin tries to create a bubble filled with dry ice outside their home in Rochester.

 James and June play freeze tag outside their home in Rochester.
 The change to homeschooling has brought some calm to the once chaotic family.
 "We have more, significantly more positive times than negative times," Brandon said of the switch.
 "And before, it was not that way."